ashoeb81/CarND-Behavioral-Cloning-Solution/README.md

 ![Screenshot](images/data_histogram.png)

 The recorded frames (9622 frames) were **shuffled and split** into a training (7698 frames), testing (962 frames), and validation (962) sets.
 Furthermore, only frames with non-zero steering angles were used to train, test, and validate the model.
-The distribution of the train, test, and validation datasets are shown below.
+Lastly, all image frames were reshaped to be smaller (25x25x3) so as to speed up the training process (since convolution is O(N^2) operation).
+The distribution of the steering angles in the train, test, and validation datasets are shown below.

 ![Screenshot](images/train_test_validate_histogram.png)

 ## Model Architecture